 2. Cleaner Clothes

-Take 1 cup of Borax (not to be confused with boric acid) and add 1cup of baking soda, and grate your favourite all natural bar of soap with a cheese grater.
+Take 1 cup of Borax (not to be confused with boric acid) and add 1 cup of baking soda, and grate your favourite all natural bar of soap with a cheese grater.
 Blend the soap gratings into the dry mixture, and use as you would normal powdered laundry soap (around 2 scoops per average load).

-3. Natural Air Freshener
+3. Natural Air Fresheners

 4. Tidy Toilets

 Even the grossest toilet can be cleaned by tossing a full cup of baking soda into the bowl and leaving it to sit for an hour.
 Then, use your scrubbing brush to scrub the liquid around the bowl.

 5. Awesome Ovens

 Make a thin paste of baking soda and water, using roughly one-half of a cup of baking soda and a few tablespoons of water.
 Leave it overnight.
 Wipe the paste off with a damp cloth the next day, then, spray white vinegar over any remaining hard-to-remove spots.

-6. Sparkly Surfaces, Everywhere
+6. Sparkly Surfaces, Everywhere!

 Store and keep as long as needed.
 If you fancy a bit of scent, add a few drops of natural lemon oil (found at aromatherapy shops).

 Again, you could add a drop of lemon oil for a clean, fresh aroma.
 In fact, the acid in lemon juice removes dirt and rust stains easily.
 It’s especially effective when mixed with salt, which makes “an excellent scouring paste”.

-8. Washing Windows
+8. Window Washing

 9. Cleaning Copper

 Simply apply a thin layer of the paste or ketchup onto the brass item and leave it for about an hour then wipe it away with hot water and a touch of soap et voila!

 10. Shiny Silverware

-Basically the trick lies in the foil being placed shiny side up in the bowl and then you add the baking soda and salt and slowly add the vinegar lastly you pour the hot water and slowly adding the silver pieces in.
+Basically the trick lies in the foil being placed shiny side up in the bowl.
+Then you add the baking soda and salt, and slowly add the vinegar.
+Lastly, you pour the hot water and slowly adding the silver pieces in.
 After this has all soaked for a short while, you take each piece out and polish it with your microfibre cloth.

 11. Showers With Power